Edward Hallstrom: Silent Knight

-Hallstrom expanded his product line with the development of the popular Silent Knight upright refrigerator.
-These were gas-powered and also electric models, and were produced in a factory in Willoughby, New South Wales under the business name of Hallstroms Pty Ltd. During World War II the factory manufactured munitions, as well as refrigerators for the use of the United States Army.
+The refrigerators were produced in a factory in Willoughby under the business name of Hallstroms Pty Ltd. During World War II the factory manufactured munitions, as well as refrigerators for the use of the United States Army.

 By the mid-1940s, the factory was producing around 1,200 refrigerators weekly, which were exported as well as sold locally.
+In 1949, demand was so high that there was said to be a delay of seven months for retailers to obtain new stock.
 The "Hallstrom Silent Knight" was a fairly priced, locally produced product at a time (post-war era) when imported refrigerators were very expensive.
 Their resulting popularity made Hallstrom a millionaire.